Week-by-week guide to pregnancy

 Your baby's taste buds are developing and could be influenced by what you eat.
-Don't turn your baby into a junk food junkie – try and eat healthily and tuck into lots of fresh fruit and veg.
+Try to eat healthily and include lots of fresh fruit and veg.

 This week you could also...

-You don't have to tell your employer for several more weeks, but as soon as you do, you will have maternity rights and can attend antenatal appointments during paid work time.
+You don't have to tell your employer for several more weeks, but as soon as you do, you will have maternity rights.
+You can attend antenatal appointments during paid work time.
 You can also ask for a risk assessment of your work place.
 If you want to wait, then the latest you can leave it is 15 weeks before the baby is due, which is around week 25.
-It will probably be rather obvious by then anyway!

-Don't eat for two!
-Eat for you.
+There's no need to eat for 2.
 You don't need any extra calories until the third trimester, which starts in week 28.
 Try and eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.

 You and your family should follow the government and NHS guidance on coronavirus (COVID-19):